casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Requirements
 ^^^^^^^^^^^^

-In order to follow the steps detailed below, the following is required:
+To follow the steps in this document, you will need:

 1. A compatible client or SDK such as the `JavaScript SDK <https://www.npmjs.com/package/casper-client-sdk>`_, `Java SDK <https://github.com/cnorburn/casper-java-sdk>`_, or GoLang SDK (location forthcoming)
 2. The public key (hex) of 2 accounts (one source account, one target account)